Florida Bankruptcy Attorneys

 As an experienced tax lawyer and certified public accountant, attorney Frost is particularly adept at outlining the connection between bankruptcy and tax liability.
 You may have heard that tax debt cannot be discharged through bankruptcy.
 However, this is not always the case.
 While payroll taxes are not eligible for discharge, income taxes may be discharged in certain circumstances.
 We will thoroughly review your case and inform you of all of your options.

-To learn more about how you may benefit from a Chapter 11, Chapter 7 or Chapter 13 filing, speak with us.
-Contact our Florida bankruptcy lawyers online or call 305-414-0494 to schedule an initial consultation to discuss your situation.
+To learn more about how you may benefit from a Chapter 7 filing, speak with us.
+Contact our experienced bankruptcy attorneys online or call 305-414-0494 to schedule an initial consultation to discuss your situation.